Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

 We can then define two separate optimization tests to optimize each of these values, because if we were to only define one, we'd be losing information on other potential issue paths as the call sequence given at the end of the fuzzing run will only give us one maximized value.
 So if the price increase is greater than the price decrease, we'd only be able to analyze issues where it increases instead of decreases.

-So we define the following two optimization tests in our `Properties` contract:
+So we define the following two optimization tests for the difference in price before and after a call to one of our handlers of interest in our `Properties` contract:

 ```javascript
     function optimize_user_increases_price_per_share() public returns (int256) {